 Magic is defined by human thought.
 This is why wizards use a variety of dead languages to cast spells.
 The words simply help the wizard shape exactly what they want the spell to do in their minds.
 Amateurs need rituals, lengthy chants, and meditation to do even simple spells while more experienced wizards can do the same with a single word.
 You use a dead language because the magic becomes linked with the word in your mind.
 Use the word "fire" for fire spells and you'll be burning your house down within a week.
 Don't use words, on the other hand, and the magic comes out raw; the one time we've seen this in the books, the person trying it turned into a human TASER while having a seizure.

 The exception to this are the very powerful or experienced wizards.
 Senior Council members can potentially cast spells without using words, like Ebanezar McCoy, and the Archive can fling literally dozens of spells off without speaking.
-Of course, the Archive is the living archive of all recorded knowledge, and knowledge is power.
+The Archive is the living archive of all recorded knowledge, and knowledge is power.
 Note that "Ivy" is not a magic practitioner in the conventional sense; normal people can use magic to a limited extent, but it's like an armless person trying to paint.
 Ivy has the same amount of magical talent as most people.
 Her immense magical ability is nothing but skill and knowledge, like an armless person painting ten Mona Lisas with their feet.

 Expanding on the previous point, magic is defined by human thought, but this is dependant on the user in question.
 In one book Harry marks out the boundaries of a protection spell with blue Play-Doh; when Murphy asks why, he explains that he mentally associates the color blue with safety, and that another wizard might use an entirely different color.
 This also comes into play with potion-making, as all the ingredients must fit the central theme.
 For example, a vigor potion might use strong coffee as the base liquid and include ingredients such as high-energy music and a piece of tie-dyed fabric.